tacatac/archnosh/README.md

 Logging is a service on par with any other.
 In general one logging service is associated with each daemon to capture and manage its output (log rotation, capping etc.) although fan-in from multiple services to one logging service is also possible.

-The daemontools [assumption](https://jdebp.eu/FGA/unix-daemon-design-mistakes-to-avoid.html) is that daemons log to their standard error and/or standard output *not* to syslog.
-Specialised logging tools can therefore be used to manage this output.
+The daemontools [assumption](https://jdebp.eu/FGA/unix-daemon-design-mistakes-to-avoid.html) is that daemons log to their standard error, *not* to syslog.
+Specialised logging tools can then be used to manage this output.

-More generally, daemons are expected to be as simple as possible in the sense of using standard interfaces and not implementing activities such as logging, socket management, resource limiting, etc. which could be dealt with by external tools, typically the daemontools family toolsets and other service managers (see the [same argument for systemd's "new-style"](https://www.freedesktop.org/software/systemd/man/daemon.html)).
+More generally, daemons are expected not to implement functions such as dropping priviledges, socket management, resource limiting, etc. which could be provided by external tools, typically the daemontools family toolsets and other service managers (see the same argument for systemd's ["new-style"](https://www.freedesktop.org/software/systemd/man/daemon.html) daemons).

-In practice nosh [connects](https://jdebp.eu/Softwares/nosh/guide/log-service-plumbing.html) a service's standard output and error to the service pointed to by the "log" directory of the service bundle.
+In practice, nosh [connects](https://jdebp.eu/Softwares/nosh/guide/log-service-plumbing.html) a service's standard output and error to the service pointed to by the "log" directory of the service bundle.
 Below are some excerpts of the `lsof` command to illustrate:

     COMMAND   PID     USER   FD      TYPE             DEVICE SIZE/OFF   NODE NAME